vsd550/mAP/README.md

 | Image 7 |	Y	| 95% | FP |
 --->

-In some images there are more than one detection overlapping a ground truth (Images 2, 3, 4, 5, 6 and 7).
-For those cases the detection with the highest IOU is taken, discarding the other detections.
-This rule is applied by the PASCAL VOC 2012 metric: "e.g. 5 detections (TP) of a single object is counted as 1 correct detection and 4 false detections”.
+Note that, in some images there are **more than one detection overlapping a ground truth that are TP** (Images 2, 3, 4, 5, 6 and 7).
+For those cases the detection with the _highest IOU_ is taken, discarding the other detections.
+This rule is applied by the PASCAL VOC 2012 metric: "**e.g:** 5 detections (TP) of a single object is counted as 1 correct detection and 4 false detections”.

 The Precision x Recall curve is plotted by calculating the precision and recall values of the accumulated TP or FP detections.
 For this, first we need to order the detections by their confidences, then we calculate the precision and recall for each accumulated detection as shown in the table below:
+**Note**: Total gt boxes = 15.
+So, recall will always be calculated as **(Acc TP)/15** in this case.

 <!--- Table 2 --->
 <p align="center">